National Name Check Program

 Mission: The mission of the National Name Check Program (NNCP) is to disseminate information from FBI files in response to name check requests received from Federal agencies including components within the Legislative, Judicial, and Executive branches of the Federal Government, for the purpose of protecting the United States from foreign and domestic threats to national security.

-Authority: The NNCP has its genesis in Executive Order 10450, issued during the Eisenhower Administration.
+Authority: TThe NNCP has its genesis in Executive Order 10450, issued during the Eisenhower Administration.
 This executive order addresses personnel security issues and mandates National Agency Checks (NACs) as part of the pre-employment vetting and background investigation process.
 The FBI is part of the NACs conducted on all U.S. government employees.

-Function: The employees of the NNCP review and analyze potential identifiable documents to determine whether a specific individual has been the subject of or mentioned in any FBI investigation(s), and if so, what (if any) relevant information may be disseminated to the requesting agency.
+Function: The employees of the NNCP review and analyze potential identifiable documents to determine whether a specific individual has been the subject of or mentioned in any FBI investigation(s), and if so, what information may be disseminated to the requesting agency.
 It is important to note that the FBI does not adjudicate the final outcome; it just reports the results to the requesting agency.

 Source of Data: The NNCP conducts manual and electronic searches of the FBI’s Central Records System (CRS).
 The CRS encompasses the centralized records of FBI Headquarters, field offices, and legal attaché offices, as well as all investigative, administrative, personnel, and general files.

 Name Check Program Processing Volumes: The volume of name checks processed varies from year to year.
-The NNCP strives to process the majority of requests within 30 days, with the remaining requests processed within 90 days.

 |Processed Name Checks:|

 Freedom of Information and Privacy Act (FOI/PA) vs. Name Check: Freedom of Information and Privacy Act (FOI/PA) requests are sometimes confused with name check requests.
 FOI/PA provides copies of FBI information relevant to a specific FOI/PA request submitted by members of the public.
-For FOI/PA requests, an FBI FOI/PA Legal Administrative Specialist (LAS) searches the subject provided in the FOI/PA request against records maintained by the FBI.
-If responsive information is located, a FOI/PA LAS reviews the information and makes a determination of releasability based on FOIA exemptions and Privacy Act laws.
+For FOI/PA requests, an FBI FOI/PA Government Information Specialist (GIS) searches the subject provided in the FOI/PA request against records maintained by the FBI.
+If responsive information is located, a FOI/PA GIS reviews the information and makes a determination of releasability based on FOIA exemptions and Privacy Act laws.
 A FOI/PA search determines whether there is an investigative file associated with an individual—a “main file” search.
 For a name check, “main files” and “reference files” are both checked, in addition to searching a name in a multitude of combinations.
 For more information on FOI/PA requests, please visit the FBI Records/FOIA webpage.

 Major Contributing Agencies: The FBI’s NNCP Section provides services to more than 50 federal government agencies and entities.
 Although most name checks are conducted for each agency on a first-come, first-served basis, the contributing agency determines the order of resolution for priority, project, or expedited cases.
 The following are the major contributing agencies to the NNCP: